-When you auto-post to Facebook or Instagram, we’ll create a report to show you how your post performed.
-Review how your followers engaged with your post without ever leaving your Mailchimp account.
+When you post to social channels from Mailchimp, we’ll create a report to show you how your post performed.
+Monitor your post's reach, impressions, likes, shares, and other key metrics without ever leaving your Mailchimp account.

-In this article, you'll learn where to find your social post reports and about our reporting statistics.
+In this article, you'll learn how to view and understand social post reports.